-1 (ii) A gas distribution business claiming an exemption from state and local tax in the form of a remittance under this section must pay 2 the tax under RCW 82.08.020 and all applicable local sales taxes.
+- 1 (ii) A gas distribution business claiming an exemption from state and local tax in the form of a remittance under this section must pay 2 the tax under RCW 82.08.020 and all applicable local sales taxes.
 3 Beginning July 1, 2017, the gas distribution business may then apply 4 to the department for remittance of state and local sales and use 5 6 taxes.
 A gas distribution business may not apply for a remittance 7 more frequently than once a quarter.
 The gas distribution business must specify the amount of exempted tax claimed and the qualifying 8 purchases for which the exemption is claimed.
 The gas distribution 9 business must retain, in adequate detail, records to enable the 10 department to determine whether the business is entitled to an 11 12 exemption under this section, including: Invoices; proof of tax paid; and documents describing the machinery and equipment.
-13

-14 (iii) The department must determine eligibility under this 15 section based on the information provided by the gas distribution 16 business, which is subject to audit verification by the department.
-17 The department must on a quarterly basis remit exempted amounts to 18 qualifying businesses who submitted applications during the previous 19 quarter.

-20 (iv) Beginning July 1, 2028, a gas distribution business may not 21 apply for a refund under this section or RCW 82.12.02565.

-(2) For purposes of this section and RCW 82.12.02565:

-(a) "Machinery and equipment" means industrial fixtures, devices, 23 and support facilities, and tangible personal property that becomes 24 25 ingredient or component thereof, including repair parts and an replacement parts.
-"Machinery and equipment" includes pollution 26 control equipment installed and used in a manufacturing operation, 27 testing operation, or research and development operation to prevent 28 29 air pollution, water pollution, or contamination that might otherwise result from the manufacturing operation, testing operation, or 30 31 research and development operation.
-"Machinery and equipment" also 32 includes digital goods.

-(b) "Machinery and equipment" does not include:

-34 (i) Hand-powered tools;
+13 - (iii) The department must determine eligibility under this section based on the information provided by the gas distribution business, which is subject to audit verification by the department.
+The department must on a quarterly basis remit exempted amounts to qualifying businesses who submitted applications during the previous quarter. - (iv) Beginning July 1, 2028, a gas distribution business may not apply for a refund under this section or RCW 82.12.02565. - (2) For purposes of this section and RCW 82.12.02565: - (a) "Machinery and equipment" means industrial fixtures, devices, and support facilities, and tangible personal property that becomes an ingredient or component thereof, including repair parts and replacement parts.
+"Machinery and equipment" includes pollution control equipment installed and used in a manufacturing operation, testing operation, or research and development operation to prevent air pollution, water pollution, or contamination that might otherwise result from the manufacturing operation, testing operation, or research and development operation.
+"Machinery and equipment" also includes digital goods. - (b) "Machinery and equipment" does not include: - (i) Hand-powered tools;

-35 (ii) Property with a useful life of less than one year;

-(iii) Buildings, other than machinery and equipment that is permanently affixed to or becomes a physical part of a building; and building, such as utility systems for heating, ventilation, air conditioning, communications, plumbing, or electrical.

-38 (iv) Building fixtures that are not integral to the manufacturing 39 operation, testing operation, or research and development operation 40 that are permanently affixed to and become a physical part of a
+- (ii) Property with a useful life of less than one year; - (iii) Buildings, other than machinery and equipment that is permanently affixed to or becomes a physical part of a building; and - (iv) Building fixtures that are not integral to the manufacturing operation, testing operation, or research and development operation that are permanently affixed to and become a physical part of a